IPacketClassifier

 MultiPacketPolicing compound module

-This module combines multiple packet policing modules into one.
+Combines multiple packet policing modules into one.

 PriorityQueue compound module

-This module implements a priority queue with multiple inner queues and an optional shared memory buffer.
+Implements a priority queue with multiple inner queues and an optional shared memory buffer.

 PriorityShaper compound module